Energizer (ENR)

 We hope Energizer can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-It was good to see Energizer narrowly top analysts’ revenue expectations this quarter.
+We were impressed by how significantly Energizer blew past analysts’ revenue expectations this quarter.
+We were also glad its EBITDA outperformed Wall Street’s estimates.
 On the other hand, its gross margin missed and its EPS guidance for next quarter fell short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock traded down 5.4% to $22.57 immediately after reporting.
+Overall, this print was mixed but still had some key positives.
+The stock traded up 1.3% to $23.69 immediately following the results.

 14. Is Now The Time To Buy Energizer?